drekka/Alchemic/README.md

 Alchemic now supports Swift 2.0+ code.
 You can write your Swift classes and have them managed by Alchemic the same way Objective-C based classes are managed.

 However the way you declared classes to Alchemic is different because of the nature of the Swift/Objective-C boundaries and Swift's limited runtime support.
-Therefire most of the examples below include both an Objective-C example and a Swift example.
+Therefore most of the examples below include both an Objective-C example and a Swift example.

 # Installation